Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Discussions

-In this section, we conduct ablation experiments by changing the model size $d\_model$, the number of layers $N$, and the number of kernel\_size $K$.
-The comparison results between different hyperparameters can be found in Table~\ref{diccsucc_1}.
-The optimal value of these parameters is set as follows. $d\_model$ is 256, $N$ is 2, and $K$ is 3.
+In this section, we further conduct experiments by analyzing the parameter effects on {\tool}.
+These parameters are the model size $d\_model$, the number of layers $N$, and the number of kernel\_size $K$.
+The comparison results between different hyperparameters can be found in Table~\ref{tab:dis}.
+The optimal value of these parameters is set as follows. $d\_model$ is 256, $N$ is 3, and $K$ is 5.
 When analyzing the impact of a specific hyperparameter, we keep other hyperparameters' value as the optimal value.
-In this table, we can achieve the following findings: (1) Increasing the depth of the model (i.e., increase $N$) or the width of the model (i.e., increase $d\_model$) may not help to improve the model performance.
-(2) However, increasing the number of kernel\_size can improve model performance.
-In summary, based on our used corpus, the quality of the generated pseudo-code is more dependent on local code feature information (i.e., the number of kernel\_size).